StateVoicesNational/Spoke/docs/HOWTO_INTEGRATE_WITH_CIVICRM.md

 Additionally, the "Send email" action handler requires your CiviCRM installation has the [E-Mail API extension](https://civicrm.org/extensions/e-mail-api) installed and enabled.

+### Service Manager

+Do not SMS - whenever a contact is opted out in Spoke, the contact's record in CiviCRM will have the "do not SMS" flag enabled.

 ## Instructions

 ### Step One - creating an API key for CiviCRM